A category-theoretic version of the identity type weak factorization system: Weak factorization systems and weakly stable path objects

 where the right-hand square defines the mapping path object of $q$ along $\partial^0_p$.
 Since the composites of the horizontal arrows are identities, the left-hand square is a pullback.
-Furthermore, the commutativity of the latter implies that the square
+Point~\ref{def:tribe:b} of \cref{def:tribe} thus implies $\PM_1 \in \Am$ and, in turn, point~\ref{def:pobtr:b} of \cref{def:pobtr} implies $\univ{\id_E, \rar_p.q} \boxslash \Am$. \end{proof}